Vitamin B12, Vitamin D, Mistletoe, Neuroprolotherapy

 Mistletoe is most often delivered via subcutaneous injection (similar to how insulin is given) using a very small needle.
 It can also be administered intravenously (IV).
 With subcutaneous injections, we teach patients how to inject themselves at home, or they can choose to receive the injections at the clinic.
 The subcutaneous injections typically require three injections a week.
 If delivered intravenously, mistletoe can be given alone or added to IV vitamin C therapy.
 Intravenous mistletoe is typically administered one to three times a week for one to two months, depending on the patient’s state of health and his/her reaction to the infusion.

-Mistletoe therapy in Germany is considered a mainstream therapy for many cancers, and the safety and efficacy has been well documented with chemotherapy and radiation.
+Mistletoe therapy in Germany is common for many cancers, and the safety and efficacy has been well documented with chemotherapy and radiation.
 Mistletoe has proven to be beneficial in improving the quality of life of those living with cancer and/or undergoing treatment by improving pain, fatigue, appetite, and sleep.
 It has also demonstrated its ability to improve white blood cell counts[4,5] (sometimes a limiting factor in conventional treatments) and survival rates.

 J. Tabiasco, F. Pont, J.-J. Fournié, A. Vercellone, Mistletoe viscotoxins increase natural killer cell-mediated cytotoxicity, Eur.
 J. Biochem.
 269 (2002) 2591–2600.